We Deal in Lead A Weird West Gunslinger Adventure Game

 2 Grit, 8 STR, 15 DEX, 8 HRT, talons (d4)

-• Said to be God’s gunslinger; ferocious and deadly but fragile with excellent sight
+• Said to be God’s Gunslinger; ferocious and deadly but fragile with superb sight.

 2 Grit, 8 STR, 14 DEX, 8 HRT, bite (d4)